-You probably heard at least one or more stereotypes, right?
-The stereotypes that feature any race and ethnicity involving their looks, culture, and background.
+You probably heard at least one or more Asian stereotypes, right?
+This also involves different stereotypes that feature any race and ethnicity involving their looks, culture, and background.

 People like to stereotype races/ethnicity such as Asians, Blacks, Whites but I’m here to debunk the Asian stereotypes based on my own experiences growing up in the Asian household.
 I’m a full Vietnamese as both my parents are Vietnamese but I’m born in Australia.

 In this post, I’ll be debunking the few Asian stereotypes myths.